Ludington Lake Jump

-The 2019 Lake Jump is scheduled for Saturday, April 13th at 11am and will benefit the Ludington Splash Pad.
+The 2019 Lake Jump took place Saturday, April 13th at 11am and benefited the Ludington Splash Pad.
 A Splash Pad is an outdoor play area with permanent sprinklers and fountains for interactive water play.
-The Ludington Splash Pad is tentatively planned to be built at Copeyon Park and will cost $130,000 to construct and maintain.
-Currently, $120,000 has been raised.
+The Ludington Splash Pad is tentatively planned to be built at Copeyon Park and will cost $250,000 to construct and maintain.
+After the Lake Jump proceeds, over $200,000 has been raised.

 For more information, e-mail email@example.com or contact Stephanie Reed at (231)920-1355.